BuxOrg/bux/README.md

 ----
 #### DISCLAIMER
-> BUX is still considered _"ALPHA"_ and should not be used in production until a major v1.0.0 release
+> BUX is still considered _"ALPHA"_ and should not be used in production until a major v1.0.0 is released.
 ----
 <br/>